 2) For the seller, it is a document he can use for bookkeeping.

 • In trade, the seller can go through the history of purchase from a particular buyer and provide discounts or offers to loyal buyers.
-In addition, business will be able to analyze the sales and understand the patterns and make a decision on the inventory or goods purchase.

 Having said that, knowing how to make the perfect invoice by including all the details required is of utmost importance.
 Let’s go through this information.

-How to make the perfect invoice?
+How to set up the perfect invoicing process?

 - How to pay? – Provide details of the customer’s mode of payment.

 - T & C: The terms and conditions that are standard to your company, or what was agreed upon should be clearly mentioned at the bottom of the invoice, or behind it.

 - How can they contact you? – Do not forget to mention your company name, address, telephone number and email address in your invoice.

 - What is their invoice number? – The invoice number comes in handy.
 It’s important to have a numbering system for an organized invoicing process.